Helping Disciples Become Disciplers

 Additional Resources to Keep Learning...

-How to do Discipleship: Studying the Bible
+How to do Discipleship: Cooking

 Emet Ministries is a 501(c)3.
 Our ministry is only possible through the faithfulness of God and generosity of our donors.